| | |

 Authentication

-The process of determining the identity of a user that is attempting to
+The process of determining the identity of a user that

 access a system.